kyhol/LibraryManagementSystem/README.md

 - 2. Author Management: Allows staff to add, edit, and delete authors.
 - 3. Item Management: Allows staff to add, edit, and delete library items.
 - 4. Patron Management: Allows staff to add, edit, and delete patrons.
+- 5. List all Authors
+- 6. List all Items
+- 7. List all Patrons
-- 5. Return to Main Menu: Returns to the Main Menu.
+- 8. Return to Main Menu: Returns to the Main Menu.

-The search operations work exactly the same as those in Patron Mode.
+The search and list operations work exactly the same as those in Patron Mode.
 Librarians also have the option to add, edit, and delete authors, library items, and patrons.

 <img width="246" alt="Screenshot 2024-10-31 at 7 21 25 AM" src="https://github.com/user-attachments/assets/067cfc7b-4813-46c2-84fa-9b8932fe6fd0">